By Gene McConnell

 If you see any of these patterns in your life, you need to put the brakes on right now.
 Is porn becoming more and more in control of your life?
 Do you have trouble putting it down?
 Do you keep going back for more?

 The first thing you've got to do is admit that you struggle with pornography.
 Believe me, you are not strange or unusual if you do.
-Millions of men are at various stages in the struggle with porn.
+Millions of men and women are at various stages in the struggle with porn.
 It's really not surprising.
 The porn industry has spent billions of dollars trying to snare you.
 Is it really shocking that they have succeeded?
 For some of you there may also be issues in your past, such as abuse or sexual exposure, that makes porn addiction even harder to shake.
 There is only so much you can do in fighting addiction without help.

 You need someone to help you break this addiction.
 Overcoming the secrecy is absolutely vital.
 You probably can't escape addiction without it.
 That doesn't mean everyone has to know you're struggling.
-Pick someone you can trust who counsels men who are having problems with addiction -- a pastor, youth group leader or counselor.
+Pick someone you can trust who counsels people who are having problems with addiction -- a pastor, youth group leader or counselor.
 Someone you can completely trust, feel safe with and has experience in the area of addiction isn't going to be surprised.

 Pornography entraps you with lies.
 In contrast, God can lead us into truth.
 Jesus said, "If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free."1 Those who heard Jesus say this were offended and countered, "We have never been slaves of anyone, how can you say that we shall be set free?"2 And Jesus explained that people are enslaved to sin, but that He can set you free.3